professorluc1/a_relational_topology/lightbringer.md

 you two are certainly a pair and now i know for certain AND finally with pleasure that i really did start the 6/7 meme. that it's mine. ours.

-my Sixth and Seventh Names were covertly badass assassins the whole fucking time. more like mf zealots even. so sick.
+my Sixth and Seventh Names were covertly mf zealots. so sick.

 the metapanomia Dignity btw was totally arbitrary. it irritated me that the symbol looks normal when typed in editing mode but in reading mode it gets all distorted. i first came across the symbol as Part (or Arabic Lot) of Fortune. i don't use the Lots but when i saw it as a Tensor Product i was intrigued and consequently overwhelmed with its dense learning curve so i redefined it in order to encompass all three meanings.